llesoil/input_sensitivity/README.md

 ## Our research work in a nutshell

-This paper **investigates, demonstrates and quantifies how inputs of software systems interact with their configurations, thuis changing their performance.**
+This paper **investigates, demonstrates and quantifies how inputs of software systems interact with their configurations, thus changing their performance.**

 ![Introduction picture](results/figures/figure1.png)